SukritDeb/Pain-O-Relief/README.md

 ## 🛠 Built With

 - *HTML, CSS, JavaScript*: For the frontend interface and interactivity.
-- *Node.js & Express.js*: Backend framework for server-side logic.
+- *Node.js*: Backend framework for server-side logic.
+- *MongoDB*: For storing the datas.
 - *EJS*: For dynamic templating and rendering views.
 - *Botpress*: AI-powered chatbot for user interaction.
 - *Agora*: For real-time video consultations.